-Center for Coastal Physical Oceanography Old Dominion University 4111 Monarch Way, Norfolk, Virginia, 23508, USA Phone: (757)683-5631, Email: tezer@odu.edu
+Center for Coastal Physical Oceanography, Old Dominion University 4111 Monarch Way, Norfolk, Virginia, 23508, USA Phone: (757)683-5631, Email: tezer@odu.edu

-Submitted to MTS Journal: November 1, 2017

-(special issue: Hampton Roads Sea Level Rise Resilience Intergovernmental Pilot Project)
+Submitted to MTS Journal, special issue on Hampton Roads Sea Level Rise Resilience Intergovernmental Pilot Project

-Abstract The impact of sea level rise on increased tidal flooding and storm surges in the Hampton 2 Roads region is demonstrated, using ~90 years of water level measurements in Norfolk, VA.
+2 Abstract The impact of sea level rise on increased tidal flooding and storm surges in the Hampton Roads region is demonstrated, using ~90 years of water level measurements in Norfolk, VA.
 Impacts 3 4 from offshore storms and variations in the Gulf Stream (GS) are discussed as well, in view of recent studies that show that weakening in the flow of the GS (daily, interannually or decadal) is often related 5 to elevated water levels along the U.S. east coast.
-Two types of impacts from hurricanes on flooding in 6 7 Hampton Roads are demonstrated here.
-One type is when a hurricane like Isabel (2003) makes a landfall and passes near the Chesapeake Bay, causing a large, but short-term (hours to a day) storm surge.
-The 8 9 second type is when an Atlantic hurricane like Joaquin (2015) does not make a landfall, but instead stays offshore for a relatively long time, disrupting the flow of the GS and leading to a longer period (several 10 days or more) of higher water levels and tidal flooding.
-Analysis of the statistics of tropical storms and 11 hurricanes since the 1970s shows an increase in the number of days when intense hurricanes (category 12 3-5) are found near the South Atlantic Bight.
-The observed Florida Current transport since the 1980s 13 often shows lower transports and elevated water levels when tropical storms and hurricanes pass near 14 15 the GS.
+Two types of impacts from hurricanes on flooding in 6 Hampton Roads are demonstrated here.
+One type is when a hurricane like Isabel (2003) makes a landfall 7 and passes near the Chesapeake Bay, causing a large, but short-term (hours to a day) storm surge.
+The 8 second type is when Atlantic hurricanes like Joaquin (2015) or Matthew (2016) stay offshore for a 9 10 relatively long time, disrupting the flow of the GS and leading to a longer period (several days or more) of higher water levels and tidal flooding.
+Analysis of the statistics of tropical storms and hurricanes 11 since the 1970s shows that since the 1990s there is an increase in the number of days when intense 12 hurricanes (category 3-5) are found in the subtropical western North Atlantic.
+The observed Florida 13 Current transport since the 1980s often shows less transport and elevated water levels when tropical 14 15 storms and hurricanes pass near the GS.
 Better understanding of the remote influence of the GS and offshore storms will improve future prediction of flooding and help mitigation and adaptation efforts.
-16
+16 17